dcgerard/seqgendiff/README.md

 The main functions are:

+  - `select_counts`: Subsample the columns and rows of a real RNA-seq count matrix.
+You would then feed this sub-matrix into one of the thinning functions below.
   - `thin_diff`: The function most users should be using for general-purpose binomial thinning.
 For the special applications of the two-group model or library/gene thinning, see the functions